-Students are expected to use online practice portfolio DAISYM.
-Please speak to Unit Convener if you need assistance.
+Students are expected to use the online practice portfolio DAISY-M. Please speak to the Unit Convener if you need assistance.

 Work placement, internships or practicums

-Students are required to undertake midwifery practice as outlined in their individualised rotation through all areas of maternity (with some women's health work in gynaecology wards and clinics) via a roster of 2 days per week across 21 weeks, or block placements of full time work as arranged with the Unit Convener.
+Students are required to undertake midwifery practice as outlined in their individualised rotation through all areas of maternity (with some women's health work in gynaecology wards and clinics) via a roster of a minumum of 2 shifts per week across 21 weeks.
 A minimum of 300 hours need to be achieved for the student to successfully pass this unit.